1. Understanding the context of the term Viniyoga as meaning the application of Yoga

 Care has been taken to preserve the spirit of this transmission which emphasises:

-- A process that moves from a personalised Yoga practice adapted to our outer limitations towards a personal practice that explores our inner potentials.
+- Our Yoga practice as a personalised process that moves from a short term practice adapted to our outer limitations towards a longer term practice that explores our inner potentials.

-- The individualised and progressively developmental use of the breath in Yoga practice as a primary tool to influence a person’s emotional, mental, energetic and physical well being.
+- The individualised and progressively developmental priorities around the importance of the breath as a primary practice tool to influence our emotional, mental, energetic and physical states.

-- The value of a personalised relationship between the Yoga teacher, the Yoga teachings, the Yoga student and their Yoga practice.
+- The value of an ongoing, personalised and collaborative 121 relationship between the teacher and the teachings and the student and their practice.

 The viniyoga of Yoga is a collective term for a process arising from a deep training in a Yoga methodology specific to the teachings of Krishnamacharya and Desikachar.
 It requires a commitment to explore all aspects of Yoga through the lens of our personal practice.
 This means a core commitment as a student to a personalised and developmental Yoga practice in this methodology as the experiential reference.